withastro/docs/src/pages/en/guides/debugging.md

 ### My component is not interactive

-If your component is rendering (see above) but is not interactive, then you may be missing a [`client:*` directive](/en/reference/directives-reference/#client-directives) to hydrate your component.
+If your component is rendering (see above) but is not responding to user interaction, then you may be missing a [`client:*` directive](/en/reference/directives-reference/#client-directives) to hydrate your component.

 By default, a [UI Framework component is not hydrated in the client](/en/core-concepts/framework-components/#hydrating-interactive-components).
 If no `client:*` directive is provided, its HTML is rendered onto the page without JavaScript.